MicroFocus/alm-octane-js-rest-sdk/README.md

 #### Query

-The Octane REST API supports entities querying by filtering based on field values.
+The SDP REST API supports entities querying by filtering based on field values.
 To filter, use a query statement, which is comprised of at least one query phrase.

 The client API provides the Query module to help you build the query, rather than writing the complex query statement.
 To pass